 When phone records are requested, the special investigations unit will usually want the phone company to go back anywhere from a few days before the theft to a month before and then the day of.
 They are looking for irregularities or other suspicious events, such as a call right around the time the vehicle was stolen.

 Claims adjusters have told us that with some insurance companies it's standard procedure to request certain personal documents for any vehicle stolen and with others it's because part of the comprehensive claim has thrown up a red flag.
 For instance, if you started your policy the week before the theft, or just added comprehensive to the car, then that would be a red flag to the adjuster.
 (See " The red flags of auto insurance fraud")

+To find out the exact reason your phone records are being requested, you will need to ask your insurance provider.
+Whether you are required to comply varies according to state laws and the terms of your insurance contract.
 Typically an auto insurance policy will say that you are obligated to cooperate with the insurer for auto insurance claims to be paid out.
 If you don't hand over certain items, then the claim may be denied for non-cooperation on your part.